thycotic/prs-docs/installation/prs-manual/index.md

 If you are knowledgeable of IIS and would prefer to manually install the website without using the MSI, you can follow these instructions.

-[Download](https://updates.thycotic.net/links.ashx?prsofflinefile) the latest version of Password Reset Server.
-You can choose to download a ZIP file that contains the Password Reset Server files.
+To download the installation file for the newest version of Password Reset Server, go to our [Support Community](https://thycotic.force.com/support/s/) page, log in, and click the Password Reset Server panel.
+Follow the prompts to navigate to the new download page, where you can download the **Application Files** (zip) for manual installation.
 Use this ZIP file for the instructions below.

 Password Reset Server can be installed in a few different ways: